obonaventure/cnp3/book-2nd/mcq-ex/mcq-ipv6.rst

 How do you configure the forwarding tables on ``R1`` and ``R4`` so that ``A`` can reach ``B`` and the reverse ?

-2. Consider a slightly different network than in the question above.
+2. Consider a slightly different network than in the previous question.

      .. tikz::
         :libs: positioning, matrix, arrows